uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/readings/readings.component.content.md

 After reading, consider how you might apply these techniques in your paper prototyping and usability testing.

-- Describe an specific idea or thought you might be able to apply in your paper prototyping and usability testing.
+- Describe a specific idea or thought you might be able to apply in your paper prototyping and usability testing.
 - Describe why this idea is non-obvious or how it well help ensure good results for your paper prototyping and usability testing.
 - Describe what in the readings gave you this idea.